Costs and benefits of authentication advice: Benefits: Results

 In the current model framework, it might not always be meaningful to compare the security impact of one piece of advice against another.
 Take, for example, one piece of advice which decreases the probability of compromise against one attack type, and a piece of advice that decreases the probability of compromise against three attack types.
 It is likely that the latter piece of advice is ``better'' but in reality, different attacks occur with higher frequency than others and therefore protecting against one attack which occurs regularly might be more effective than protecting against three rare attack types.

 This leads us to an interesting question on the frequency with which the different types of attacks are successful, and whether there is more advice against the more frequent attack types.

-Phishing, for example, occurs continuously, from targeted spear phishing attacks to mass phishing emails \cite{anti2018phishing}.
+Phishing, for example, occurs continuously, from targeted spear phishing attacks to mass phishing emails~\cite{anti2018phishing}.
 Whereas side channel attacks, while they attract interest from researchers, appear to have small real-world chance of occurring.
-We found that the attacks most protected against in our advice were online and offline guessing attacks.
-A similar amount of advice tried to protect against phishing attacks as side channel attacks.

-Figure~\ref{ben_stat} shows the number of times an attack was affected by a piece of advice.
+Fig.~\ref{ben_stat} shows the number of times an attack was affected by a piece of advice.
 Green bars show the number of times a piece of advice decreased the chance of this attack occurring.
 The red-boxed bars show the number of times a piece of advice increased the chance of the given attack occurring.
+This figure shows that the advice does not equally consider all the attack types.
+Most of the advice is focused on online guessing and offline guessing.
+This is a reflection of the quantity of advice that focused on how a password should be created.
+Eavesdropping is the third most commonly protected against attack type.
+Eavesdropping refers to both online eavesdroppers which encrypted communications protect against and shoulder surfing eavesdroppers who attempt to view a password as it is typed.

+One interesting insight is that the amount of advice given does not necessarily seem to correspond to the severity or regularity of the attack type.
+Only 7 pieces of advice protect against phishing or pharming attacks.
+This is in comparison to the 34 pieces of advice that protect against online guessing.
+In fact, 6 pieces of advice protect against social engineering and 4 against side channel attacks.
+Both of which appear less common attacks than phishing.

-Physical theft had the least amount of advice that helped protect against it and the most amount of advice that leads to an increase in the chance of a physical theft.
-This is because of advice such as ``use 2-step verification using a phone'' which introduces an additional physical object into the authentication procedure.
+Physical theft had the least amount of advice that helped protect against it and was also the attack that advice most commonly lead to increased exposure.
+This is because of advice such as ``use 2-factor authentication using a phone'' introduces an additional physical object into the authentication procedure and therefore opens up new potential for a physical theft attack.